Americans should prepare for coronavirus spread in U.S., CDC says

 "When you start to see sustained transmission in other countries throughout the world, it's inevitable that it will come to the United States," Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told NBC News.

 In the U.S., 57 people have been diagnosed with COVID-19, the illness caused by the new coronavirus.
-The majority of those cases are among repatriated citizens who were passengers of the Diamond Princess cruise ship, docked in Japan.
+The majority are among repatriated residents who were passengers of the Diamond Princess cruise ship, docked in Japan.

-The CDC said that Americans should prepare for the possibility of disruptions to their daily lives if the virus were to start spreading in the U.S. That could include school closings, working from home and delaying elective medical procedures.
+The CDC said Americans should prepare for the possibility of disruptions to their daily lives if the virus were to start spreading in the U.S. That could include closing schools, working from home and delaying elective medical procedures.

-"We should all be dusting off our pandemic preparedness plans and rehearse them very quickly," Dr. William Schaffner, an infectious disease specialist at Vanderbilt University, said.
+"We should all be dusting off our pandemic preparedness plans and rehearse them very quickly," said Dr. William Schaffner, an infectious disease specialist at Vanderbilt University.
 "The core concept is social distancing."

 Business leaders, Schaffner said, should start considering which employees could work from home.
-Perhaps the time will come, he and other experts said, to observe religious practices and ceremony at home, rather than attending larger community gatherings at places of worship.
-And families should start asking themselves how they would handle a week or two at home, without travel even short distances for food, medicine or entertainment.
+Perhaps the time will come, he and other experts said, to observe religious practices and ceremonies at home, rather than attend larger community gatherings at places of worship.
+And families should start asking themselves how they would handle a week or two at home, without traveling even short distances for food, medicine or entertainment.

 Coronaviruses tend to spread from person to person through coughs and sneezes.
-Staying at least six feet away from other people is thought to minimize the risk of spread.
+Staying at least 6 feet from other people is thought to minimize the risk.

-In a later news conference on Tuesday, Health and Human Services Secretary Alex Azar said that "the immediate risk to the general American public remains low.
-But, as we have warned, that has the potential to change quickly."
+In a news conference later Tuesday, Health and Human Services Secretary Alex Azar said: "The immediate risk to the general American public remains low.
+But, as we have warned, that has the potential to change quickly.

+Travel restrictions enacted in early February have played a role in keeping cases down in the U.S., he said, adding that there are no plans to ease the restrictions at this time.

-The community spread in countries outside of China, however, is "deeply concerning," Azar said.
+The community spread in countries outside China, however, is "deeply concerning," he said.

 In China, aggressive measures to stop the spread of the coronavirus appear to be working.

-The declining rate of new cases in that country indicates that the virus can be contained, Dr. Bruce Aylward, the leader of a World Health Organization team of scientists who investigated the crisis in China, said.
+The declining rate of new cases in China indicates that the virus can be contained, said Dr. Bruce Aylward, the leader of a World Health Organization team of scientists who investigated the crisis in China.

-“There needs to be a real shift in mindset,” said Aylward.“This virus will show up.
+"There needs to be a real shift in mindset," Aylward said.
+"This virus will show up.
 Think the virus is going to show up tomorrow."

-This week, the Trump administration asked Congress for $2.5 billion in funds to combat and contain spread of coronavirus.
-That money would, in part, go toward expanding public health surveillance systems to pick up any unusual respiratory illnesses, as well as testing for the new coronavirus, which is currently done at CDC for the most part.
+The Trump administration asked Congress this week for $2.5 billion to combat and contain spread of coronavirus.
+The money would, in part, go toward expanding public health surveillance systems to pick up any unusual respiratory illnesses, as well as testing for the new coronavirus, which is currently done at the CDC for the most part.

 Much of it would also go toward development of a coronavirus vaccine.
-Clinical trials for a vaccine could begin at the National Institute of Allergy and Infectious Diseases within weeks.
+Clinical trials could begin at the National Institute of Allergy and Infectious Diseases within weeks.

 Follow NBC HEALTH on Twitter & Facebook.